 How long is the free trial and when does it start?

-We give beginners one month free, starting from the date of your first lesson.
-If you fill out the form on the 10th February for example but don’t get to a lesson until the 20th February your free trial will run until the 20th March.
+As a beginner you have one month of free lessons with absolutely no obligation to join.
+Your trial starts from the date of your first lesson; so if you fill out the form on the 10th February for example but don’t get to a lesson until the 20th February your free trial will run until the 20th March.

 What happens at the end of the free trial?